sanjay14073/Imagevision/README.md

 # firstml

-A new Flutter project.that uses Google ML Vision.Its a basic app to pick image and  the contents of the image are displayed in your screen
+A new Flutter project.that uses Google ML Vision.Its a basic app to pick image and  the contents of the image are displayed in your screen.

 ## Getting Started